harrietjeon/harrietjeon.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Predoctoral Fellow at the Tobin Center at Yale University.
+I'm currently a Predoctoral Fellow at the Tobin Center at Yale University.

+I am interested in research in the intersection between industrial organization and health economics.
+Prior to Yale, I worked as an Analyst at Analysis Group in the Boston office.